Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 #### Code specifics

+Raw audio clips have 19 tapir sounds.
+19 data points, however, are abysmally low to train a DNN, my base dataset for generating synthetic spectrogram images is based on controlled audio augmentation with background, as discussed above.
 Both encoder and decoder part of the algorithm contain neural networks layers.
+Since I'm working with spectrogram images,

 ### Binary classification